 5 Signs of Emotional Cheating

-- Engaging in thorough discussions of work problems with someone other than your spouse.
+2. Engaging in thorough discussions of problems at work, in your family, or at home with someone other than your spouse.

 3. Sharing jokes and gossip with friends or colleagues of the opposite sex, and excluding your partner.

 4. Spending as much time buying the right gift for a friend or colleague of the opposite sex as you do for your partner.

 5. Discussing intimate issues with friends of the opposite sex, not your partner.

 It can be tricky to differentiate harmless flirting versus emotional cheating when you and your partner disagree on the definition.